Pileru

-Pileru is a census town in Annamayya district of Rayalaseema region of the Indian state of Andhra Pradesh.
-Pileru is located 197 Km North East of Bangalore, The Capital City Of Karnataka and 189 Km North West of Chennai, The Capital City Of Tamil Nadu and 464 Km South To The State Capital Amaravati.It is the mandal headquarters of Pileru mandal in Rayachoti revenue division.
-The name 'Pileru' means a "small river stream" or "Pilla Eru" in Telugu.
+Pileru is a town in the Annamayya district of the Rayalaseema region of the Indian state of Andhra Pradesh.
+Pileru is located 197 kilometers northeast of Bangalore, the capital city of Karnataka, 189 kilometers northwest of Chennai, the capital city of Tamil Nadu, and 464 kilometers south of the state capital Amaravati.
+It is the mandal headquarters of the Pileru mandal in the Pileru revenue division.
+The name "Pileru" means a "small river stream" or "Pilla Eru" in Telugu.

 Geography

 It is located at an average elevation of 458 m (1,502 ft) above mean sea level.